Haley says she has raised more than $11M in first six weeks of 2024 campaign

 Since announcing her campaign in February, Haley has embarked on an aggressive travel schedule that has taken her through key early voting states.
 In the first half of April, she’s set to swing through several stops in Iowa, which holds the first presidential caucus.

-Her campaign also noted that she’s held 19 grassroots events in New Hampshire, which holds the first Republican presidential primary.
+Her campaign also noted that she’s held 19 grassroots events in New Hampshire and Iowa, which holds the first Republican presidential primary.

 Haley has the resume of a viable presidential contender; she was elected to two terms as governor of South Carolina before serving as Trump’s United Nations ambassador for nearly two years.
 After leaving that post, she founded a group to boost GOP candidates up and down the ballot.